 Thomas School of Dance

 All payments are non-refundable; this includes registration, tuition, costume, recital, etc. Tuition may be paid bi-annually or monthly.
-Bi-annual tuition payments are due on or before January 6, 2020.
+Bi-annual tuition payments are due on or before September 14, 2021 and February 1, 2022.
 Monthly tuition payments are due on the 1st day of each month with the exceptions of September and January; monthly tuition for September is due on or before the 14th and monthly tuition for January is due on or before January 3rd.
 Please note tuition bills are not sent out monthly.
 Any tuition fees not received within 7 days of their due date will result in a $10 late fee and dancers whose account has an overdue balance will not be able to take class.
 All 4, 6, 8 and 10 week class/workshop fees, private lesson fees and drop-ins must be paid in full prior to the session/at the time of class.
-All balances must be paid by May 7, 2020 in order for dancers to participate in the spring recital.
+All balances must be paid by May 1, 2022 in order for dancers to participate in the spring recital.
 There is a $35 fee for any check returned with insufficient funds.

 Recital and Costume Fees

-Please note that we have re-arranged the schedule of certain spring recital related payments .
-The $30 recital fee for those participating in the spring recital will now be due in February, in addition to the costume fee balance.
-The costume fee will be split up into two payments.
-There will be a $50 deposit due per costume on January 6th and any balance remaining will be due on February 15th along with the $30 recital participation fee.
+There will be a $50 deposit due per costume due on November 1st and any balance remaining will be due on February 1st along with the $30 recital participation fee.
 Costumes, including tights and taxes generally run between $60 and $75 each.
 Each recital performance class in which a student is enrolled will generally have a separate costume.
 We do not automatically bill for the costume deposit.
 For more detailed information regarding our recital practices and expectations please see our “Performances” page of our website.

 Snow Day/Weather Cancellations/Make-up classes

-If we must cancel classes due to inclement weather, we will post a message on our website, on Facebook, and on our voicemail.
+If we must cancel classes due to inclement weather, we will post a message on our website, on Facebook, and on our voicemail by 1:30 pm.
 Please like us on Facebook to receive important announcements and reminders.
 We do not close automatically if school is canceled.
 If dance class is canceled due to weather, or a dancer cannot attend their regular class due to illness, etc., he/she may take another class of the same or similar level within a week of the missed or canceled class.
 In some cases classes may be made up via recorded lessons.